anhinga/2022-notes/Grokking-is-solved.md

 # Grokking is (more or less) solved

-The most interesting conceptual AI advances seem lately to come from "prosaic alignment" start-ups.
+The most interesting conceptual AI advances in recent months seem to come from "prosaic alignment" start-ups.
 These are companies which believe that the current trend of improving Transformer models is likely to lead straight to AGI, and that better understanding of the nature and properties of these model is key to AI safety (and, of course, it's also key to better AI capabilities).